s-a-nersisyan/ExhauFS/README.md

 `pip3 install exhaufs`

 # A toy example
 We illustrate ExhauFS basics by using a small [cervical cancer toy dataset](https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk) with 72 samples and 19 features.
-All necessary data for this example can be found [here](https://eduhseru-my.sharepoint.com/:f:/g/personal/snersisyan_hse_ru/EiEFGj6qQqJJnXA-tXFPbjkBAuuUGbztI4LTuSQbcQ3jSQ?e=kPI1vD).
+All necessary data for this example can be found in `toy_example` directory.

 We start from `data.csv` and `annotation.csv` files: the first one contains data matrix and the second one maps each sample to class label and dataset type (training or validation).
 In this